 There are several ways to travel from Chumphon to Krabi.
 You could take a train south to Surat Thani and then a bus to Krabi, however, a faster option is to take a direct minivan service from Chumphon to Krabi.

 Minivan Times from Chumphon to Krabi

-There is are 4 direct minivan service a day from Chumphon to Krabi available to book online.
+There are 4 direct minivan services a day from Chumphon to Krabi available to book online.

 |07:00||13:30||700 THB||Fame Tour|

 |13:00||19:30||700 THB||Fame Tour|

 Tickets to Kanchanaburi

 Use the Search Box below to book minivan tickets from Chumphon to Krabi.